mate-academy/react_counter-js/README.md

 > Here is [the working version](https://mate-academy.github.io/react_counter/)

-You are given the `App` component with a title with a text `Count is 0` by default and three buttons.
-The buttons should work the next way:
+You have the `App` with a title and 3 buttons.
+Implement `addOne` and `add100` functions so the buttons work the next way:

 - `Add 1` button calls `addOne` method to add `1` to the `count`;
 - `Add 100` button calls `add100` method to add `100` to the `count`;